 Texans by birth, or heart, the story takes place pretty

 much in our backyards.
 Gail, June, and I are also

 widows, which is part of the reason we were drawn to

 write this kind of story.
 Thereís no denying that it was

 both a painful and cathartic work; however, our intent

 was also to help and give hope to others who have to

 take this challenging journey.

-Please check back frequently for news on book signings
+Please check back

-and appearances.
-We’ll also be on
+on book signings and appearances.
+We are also on

 And, yes, our next project is well under way for a 2017